wazuh/wazuh-documentation/source/installation-guide/wazuh-indexer/step-by-step.rst

 The final stage of the process for installing a Wazuh indexer consists in running the security admin script.

 #.
-Configure ELASTICSEARCH_IP as an environment variable with the IP address of your Elasticsearch initial node.
+On the initial node, configure ELASTICSEARCH_IP as an environment variable.

    .. code-block:: console